itsramaa/cursor-byok/README.md

 - **Full agent loop** — tool calls, file reads/writes, shell exec, MCP tools, Plan mode with live `.plan.md` panel updates, mode switching (Agent / Ask / Plan / Debug) — all routed through your own model.
-- **Drop-in for Cursor** — no Cursor account needed.
+- **Drop-in for Cursor** — no Cursor Pro account needed.
 A synthetic Pro session is injected into Cursor's local SQLite so the chat picker and agent UI behave as if you were signed in.
 - **System tray app** — built with Wails 3 (Go backend + Vue 3 frontend), start